mrts/dbc-cpp/README.rst

   // use next() to fetch and iterate over results while (results->next())
   {
-       // access strings by copy
+       // get strings by copy
        std::string name = results->get<std::string>(0);

-       // or by reference
-       results->get<std::string>(0, name);
+       // or into an out parameter (by refernce) results->get<std::string>(0, name);
   }